bitdegree/challenge-fullstack/README.md

 3. Prepare pull request and let us know that you are done

 ## Requirements
-- Only authenticated users should be able to post a comment or reply.
+- [x] Only authenticated users should be able to post a comment or reply.
-- Ability to authenticate using at least 1 social network
+- [x] Ability to authenticate using at least 1 social network (Google)
-- Create Seeders
+- [] Create Seeders
-- It should be possible to reply to nested comments
+- [x] It should be possible to reply to nested comments
-- Design must be responsive.
+- [x] Design must be responsive.
-- Use Laravel and Vue.js
+- [x] Use Laravel and Vue.js
-- Use CSS preprocessor (SCSS preferred).
+- [x] Use CSS preprocessor (SCSS preferred).
-- Use a Javascript task-runner Webpack
+- [x] Use a Javascript task-runner Webpack

 ## Few tips
 - We always prefer the code that is robust, easy to read and re-usable